Melynn Sight details how to evaluate your organization’s value proposition message for members.

 Have trends shifted?
-Have your member’s biggest worries or needs changed?
+Have your members’ biggest worries or needs changed?
 How satisfied are members with the services that you say you do well – that your VP is based on?

-Example 1: Technology was a main value point in an association’s value proposition.
+Example 1: Technology was the main value point in an association’s value proposition.
 Their annual member survey uncovered high demand for tech but low usage and members rated the association low on how they deliver in that area.